 With nowhere else to turn, Helen is forced to impersonate a Red Kingdom celebrity, hiding in plain sight, attending lavish balls and even dancing with the Red Princes, in hopes of getting close enough to the Crimson King to save herself.

-This second installment of the PEPPERMINT series is filled with fairy-tale-like magic, danger that puts loyalties to the test, and subtle romance.
-Christmas won’t be the same anymore without reliving the battles, unearthing the secrets, and getting sucked into the devilish charm of the PEPPERMINT series characters.
+This second installment of the WINTER WORLD series is filled with fairy-tale-like magic, danger that puts loyalties to the test, and subtle romance.
+Christmas won’t be the same anymore without reliving the battles, unearthing the secrets, and getting sucked into the devilish charm of the WINTER WORLD series characters.